6 Finding hidden problems using profiling techniques

 In this chapter, we will analyze three investigation techniques through profiling, which I consider extremely valuable:

-- Sampling for finding out what part of an app’s code executes
+- Sampling for detecting the part an app’s code executes

 - Profiling the execution (also called instrumentation) to identify wrong behavior and badly performing code that can be optimized